arjunsedha/Reflective-Portfolio/README.md

 ### What theory proved to be useful and why?
 What have I learnt from this?
 overall, its the application of mathimatical thinking to system thinking. but specifically the cobb douglas growth model, it as it's fairly understandable and applicable to almost all industries.

+---
+## Week 7
+### What have I learnt this week?
+### What do I 'now know' that I did not before?
+### What insights have I gained?
+### What are (my/the) percieved stregnths and weaknesses that I have observed?
+### What were the challenges I have encountered/observed and how well (did I/my team) handle them?
+### What would I do better next time and with what anticipated results?
+### What theory proved to be useful and why?
+What have I learnt from this?

+---
+## Week 8
+### What have I learnt this week?
+### What do I 'now know' that I did not before?
+### What insights have I gained?
+### What are (my/the) percieved stregnths and weaknesses that I have observed?
+### What were the challenges I have encountered/observed and how well (did I/my team) handle them?
+### What would I do better next time and with what anticipated results?
+### What theory proved to be useful and why?
+What have I learnt from this?